mdrankin/coin/doc/init.md

 4b) OpenRC

-Rename dashd.openrc to dashd and drop it in /etc/init.d.
+Rename bitcredsd.openrc to dashd and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
 Test it with `/etc/init.d/dashd start` and configure it to run on startup with `rc-update add dashd`

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop dashd.conf in /etc/init.
+Drop bitcredsd.conf in /etc/init.
 Test by running `service dashd start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they